Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 - The law requires certain changes to drug-free workplace policies and procedures:

-- Employers are not required to accommodate employees being under the influence or the use of marijuana in the workplace.
+- Employers are not required to accommodate employees who are under the influence, or their use of marijuana in the workplace; and

 - Employers must have "good faith belief" that an employee is under the influence.
 This can be established using specific, articulable symptoms, but not strictly a drug test.